ryusr/Skin-Lesion-Detection/README.md

    ```

 3. Using the application:
-   - Click the "Select Image" button to choose an image file
+   - Click the "Select Image" button to choose an image file or folder
    - The selected image will be displayed in the application window
    - The prediction result and confidence score will appear below the image